ying-jeanne/dba5103_tsp_ip/README.md

 For assignment problem, it takes really long to run (more than 9000 minutes), we discourage you to try on it.
 You can just believe us that the result would be similar to our run in `results/assignment_results.csv`

 All other methods' results will be produced and in the `results/` folder for further analysis and visualization.

+## How to analyse the results with notebook
+You should now be able to use `analyze_results.ipynb` to see the final result.
+Knowing that local Gurabi structure to solve assignment problem for n=18 and n=20 our final result is actually using n=15 for most of the benchmarks cross algorithms.